1495 Appleton Road

 Are there any peanut products in your apple cider donuts?

-Answer: No peanut products are used.
-There are milk and egg product in the donuts.
+Answer: No peanut products are used in the donuts, however, we do use peanuts and other various nuts in our bakery for other bakery items such as some pies and breads.
+There are also milk and egg product in the donuts.
 A list of ingredients is available in the farm market for all our baked goods.

 Are there bees on your apple farm?